PreTeXtBook/pretext-cli/README.md

 python -m pip install pipenv
 ```

-Then all dependencies can be installed as a one-liner:
+Then all additional dependencies can be installed as a one-liner:

 ```bash
 python -m pipenv install --dev